-There is no credit check and no income requirement for the FLAG Program, but recipients must have been diagnosed with a life-threatening or advanced-stage illness, such as Stage III or IV cancers; other recipients have been diagnosed with amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), chronic obstructive pulmonary disease (COPD), and advanced stage heart disease, among other conditions.
+There is no credit check and no income requirement for the Funds For Living Program, but recipients must have been diagnosed with a life-threatening or advanced-stage illness, such as Stage III or IV cancers; other recipients have been diagnosed with amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), chronic obstructive pulmonary disease (COPD), and advanced stage heart disease, among other conditions.

-To qualify, you must also own a life insurance policy that carries a value of at least $50,000, or $100,000 for group policies, and that policy must be issued in the United States.
+To qualify, you must also own a life insurance policy that carries a value of at least $75,000, or $200,000 for group policies, and that policy must be issued in the United States.
 You must be a permanent resident of the United States.
-(Fifth Season works with a Canadian partner to offer its FLAG Program to Canadian citizens.)
+(Fifth Season works with a Canadian partner to offer its Funds For Living Program to Canadian citizens.)

 Florida Cancer Specialists Foundation

 About Florida Cancer Specialists Foundation: Florida Cancer Specialists Foundation was created to help patients who need financial assistance while undergoing treatment.
 Thru its AVAIL Fund, the Foundation allows those fighting their battle with cancer to concentrate on recovery rather than their overdue rent, mortgage, electric, or water bill.